 - 1. Develops a plan and priorities for library services and operation. - 2.
-Selects materials which meet curriculum needs, provide enjoyment and promote reading. - 3.
+Selects materials which meet curriculum needs, provide enjoyment, promote equitable access and encourage reading. - 3.
 Maintains an inviting and engaging learning atmosphere and climate. - 4.
-Provides students and faculty with reference and individual reader's advisory services. - 5.
+Provides students and faculty with reference and individual reader's advisory services to encourage lifelong readers and independent users and producers of information. - 5.
 Administers the annual library budget and coordinates requisition of library materials. - 6.
-Supervises and evaluates library support staff. - 7.
-Coordinates procedures for selection/deselection of library materials. - 8.
-Provides instruction in the use of databases, library resources, and technology. - 9.
-Assist faculty in the selection of library materials to support and enrich their curriculum. - 10.
-Maintains a working knowledge of books and other authors, media resource to assist students with reading selections. - 11.
-Pursues professional growth opportunities such as attending conferences, reading professional journals, and/or participating in professional organizations and on-site professional development. - 12.
+Coordinates procedures for selection/deselection of library materials. - 7.
+Provides instruction in the use of databases, library resources, and technology following SD state standards. - 8.
+Assist faculty in the selection of library materials and digital resources to support and enrich their curriculum. - 9.
+Maintains a working knowledge of books, authors, and other print and digital resources to assist students with reading selections. - 10.
+Pursues professional growth opportunities such as attending conferences, reading professional journals, and/or participating in professional organizations and on-site professional development. - 11.
+Design and lead professional development sessions for faculty. - 12.
+Develops collaborative relationships with faculty and administration to support district initiatives. - 13.
 Other duties may be assigned by administration.